loveencounterflow/intertype/README.md

     * `something`: `( x ) -> x?`
     * `nothing`:   `( x ) -> not x?`
 * **[–]** allow to derive types, including derivation of defaults
-* **[–]** make it so that type declarations can be queried / viewed / checked by user, especially `defaults` must be retrievable so they can be referenced from new type declarations
 * **[–]** numeric types:
   * **[–]** rename group `number` to `real`? to avoid conflict with JS `Number` and to clarify that this does not cover imaginary, complex numbers.
 Observe we now have `BigInt`s